developer-onizuka/n8n-ollama/Readme.md

 Credentials to connect with: See image below<br><br>
 <img src="https://github.com/developer-onizuka/n8n-ollama/blob/main/n8n-ollama.png" width="720">

-# 5. Testing your workflow
+# 5. Run your workflow
 Type message and send it.
 So, you can find the picture as following and it means your workfrow works:<br><br>
 <img src="https://github.com/developer-onizuka/n8n-ollama/blob/main/n8n-prompt.png" width="720">